nubank/nuvigator/README.md

  obs :Remember to include the override with the generated `_$routers` field.

 This way all the routes declared in both `FirstRouter` and `SecondRouter` will be available to the `MainRouter`.
-Note that however, the `prefix` declared in the `MainRouter` do **NOT** take effect for the Routes declared in the other Routers, they will still respect the `prefix` of the original Router.
+Note that however, the `deepLinkPrefix` declared in the `MainRouter` do take effect for the Routes declared in the other Routers, and of course, after that they will respect the owns Router `deepLinkPrefix`.

 ### Wrappers